catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How can I break up this giant notebook I have into smaller pieces?
+- How can I effectively reuse modularized functions in multiple places?
 - I want to collaborate with someone in another city.
-How can we effectively share work?
+How can I get them to run my code?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Identify limitations of Jupyter notebooks for collaborative and reproducible research
-- Reorganize code from a Jupyter notebook into a Python script environment
+- Reorganize code from a Jupyter notebook into series of Python scripts
+- Use `uv` to create a vritual environment and codebase

 ::::::::::::::::::::::::::::::::::::::::::::::::